topjohnwu/Magisk/docs/details.md

 - `on property:foo=bar` actions registered in `*.rc` scripts will not be triggered if property changes does not go through `property_service`.
 The default set property behavior of `resetprop` matches `setprop`, which **WILL** trigger events (implemented by first deleting the property then set it via `property_service`).
 There is a flag `-n` to disable it if you need this special behavior.
 - persist properties (props that starts with `persist.`, like `persist.sys.usb.config`) are stored in both `prop_area` and `/data/property`.
 By default, deleting props will **NOT** remove it from persistent storage, meaning the property will be restored after the next reboot; reading props will **NOT** read from persistent storage, as this is the behavior of `getprop`.
 With the flag `-p`, deleting props will remove the prop in **BOTH** `prop_area` and `/data/property`, and reading props will be read from **BOTH** `prop_area` and persistent storage.

-## Magic Mount

-The details of the actual implementation and algorithm of Magic Mount is omitted here, please directly dive into the source code if interested (`core/module.cpp`).

-Even though the mounting logic is very complicated, the final result of Magic Mount is actually pretty simple.
-For each module, the folder `$MODPATH/system` will be recursively merged into the real `/system`; that is: existing files in the real system will be replaced by the one in modules' system, and new files in modules' system will be added to the real system.

-There is one additional trick you can use: if you place an empty file named `.replace` in any of the folders in a module's system, instead of merging the contents, that folder will directly replace the one in the real system.
-This will be very handy in some cases, for example swapping out a system app.

-If you want to replace files in `/vendor` or `/product`, please place them under `$MODPATH/system/vendor` or `$MODPATH/system/product`.
-Magisk will transparently handle both cases, whether vendor or product is a separate partition or not.

 ## SELinux Policies